MusicPlayerDaemon/website/content/clients/index.md

 [Sonata](https://github.com/multani/sonata) - Client, now ported to Gtk3.
 At the writing time - more recent, compared to some other gtk clients.

+[MPDroid](https://github.com/abarisain/dmix) - A modern MPD Client for Android, no longer runs on new versions of Android

 ## More